 Maximize your cupboard space by reserving part of the wall for floor-to-ceiling storage, and make it look seamless by building in your appliances.

 Want an eat-in kitchen but have very limited space?
 Save a few inches by building in a banquette.
 While a regular table requires you to have at least a couple of feet behind each chair for people to be able to slide back easily when getting up, the slide-in banquette requires no space at all.
 That way, you can focus on using all the space to maximize the number of people you'll fit around the table.

 You might think that a wall used for a table or breakfast nook is lost storage space, but that doesn't have to be the case.
 Frame your breakfast nook with high shelves or cupboards, and use them to store items like fine china or dinner party serveware.
 That way, you're not sacrificing important storage space for a dining table.
 In this case, you really can have your cake (on a fancy cake stand) and eat it too.

 Maximize Your Dining Space

-In small spaces, it can be tricky to find the space to entertain.
-But not having room for a dining table that seats 12 is no reason not to throw an occasional dinner party.
+In small spaces, it can be tricky to find the space to entertain, but not having room for a dining table that seats 12 is no reason not to throw a dinner party.
 The solution: Get creative with seating.
 A kitchen island can easily fit a few barstools tucked away, and a small bistro table can easily extend into a larger one.
-Look for drop-leaf tables or extendable ones that can fit more people when needed, and consider throwing your dinner parties buffet-style—where everyone can serve themselves and sit down informally where there's room.
+Look for drop-leaf tables or extendable ones that can fit more people when needed, and consider throwing your dinner parties buffet-style, where everyone can serve themselves and sit down informally where there's room.